dtaht/blog-cerowrt/content/post/update.md

 This time?

-I've been dusting off some old notes on m/m/1 queues, otherwise, that needs publication, as well as some essential missing steps in the papers we've published to date on the results of the bufferbloat effort.
+I've been dusting off some old notes on m/m/1 queues, otherwise, that needs publication, as well pulling together some latex on some essential missing steps in the papers we've published to date on the results of the bufferbloat effort.